arangodb/docs/3.6/aql/execution-and-performance-optimizer.md

 - **ReplaceNode**:
   replaces documents in a collection (given in its *collection* attribute).
   Will appear exactly once in a query that contains a *REPLACE* statement.

+- **ReturnNode**:
+  returns data to the caller.
+Will appear in each read-only query at least once.
+Subqueries will also contain *ReturnNode*s.

+- **SingletonNode**:
+  the purpose of a *SingletonNode* is to produce an empty document that is used as input for other processing steps.
+Each execution plan will contain exactly one *SingletonNode* as its top node.

+- **SortNode**:
+  performs a sort of its input values.

+- **SubqueryNode**:
+  executes a subquery.

 - **UpdateNode**:
   updates documents in a collection (given in its *collection* attribute).